Best College Laptops: Tested Picks for Research, Writing, Gaming and More

 (Image credit: Shutterstock)

 Picking a college laptop can feel like homework in itself.
 There are a ton of laptops on the market, and you may get some help by checking out recommendations from your school or department.
-In our opinion, most students should prioritize on portability, battery life and then performance, unless your school recommends something else.
+In our opinion, most students should prioritize portability, battery life and then performance, unless your school recommends something specific.

 If you're taking classes remotely, be sure to take the webcam into consideration.
 More and more laptops are finally getting 1080p webcams, which often include higher-quality lenses for better images.
+(Many, but not all, also have privacy shutters for when you're not making calls.)

 Best College Laptops You Can Buy Today